Skip to main content

 Explicitly specifying Kind

-This approach requires specifying both the name, possibly with a namespace, and the kind of the service in the intent, ensuring precise identification.
+This approach requires specifying both the name, possibly with a namespace, and the kind of the workload in the intent, ensuring precise identification.

 apiVersion: k8s.otterize.com/v2beta1